Check out the most-read and most-shared posts.

-- Red wine, tea or coffee: Gently rub the stain with a cloth dipped in a mix of cold water and dish-washing liquid.
+- Red wine, tea, or coffee: Gently rub the stain with a cloth dipped in a mix of cold water and dish-washing liquid.
 Avoid soap or machine detergents, which can set red wine stains rather than remove them.

-Afterwards, rinse your garment in cold water and let it dry on a rack.
+Afterward, rinse your garment in cold water and let it dry on a rack.
 Your cashmere should be as good as new!

 Storage: long-lasting care